What are the top European animation colleges?

 4. Ecole Superieure des Metiers Artistiques (ESMA) Montpellier, Montpellier, France

-Graduates of the CG Animation & FX program at Ecole Superieure des Metiers Artistiques (ESMA) Montpellier enjoy a 100% employment rate within just nine months after graduation.
-Per the school, the program, which leads to a master’s degree, focuses on “both artistic and technical knowledge,” while teaching students to master 3D software used by animation studios, production companies and video game firms.
-In addition to the Montpellier campus, the 4-year CG Animation & FX program is offered at the Lyon, Montreal, Nantes, and Toulouse, France campuses.
+Graduates of the CG Animation & FX Program at Ecole Superieure des Metiers Artistiques (ESMA) Montpellier enjoy a 100% employment rate within just nine months after graduation.
+The program, which leads to a master’s degree, focuses on “both artistic and technical knowledge,” says the school, while teaching students to master 3D software used by animation studios, production companies, and video game firms.
+In addition to the Montpellier campus, the four-year CG Animation & FX Program is offered at the Lyon, Montreal, Nantes, and Toulouse, France campuses.

-Note: ESMA launched a Certificate of Collegial Studies (CCS/ACS/AEC) in 3D Animated Cinema and Visual Effects in September 2018.
-The program is offered at the Montreal, France campus.
+For students who aren’t quite ready for a master’s program, ESMA offers a Certificate of Collegial Studies (CCS/ACS/AEC) in 3D Animated Cinema and Visual Effects.
+Launched in September 2018, the program is offered at the Montreal, France campus.

 VIA University College is home to the School of Business, Technology and Creative Industries, which houses The Animation Workshop (TAW).
 Founded in 1988, TAW consists of seven departments, 650 students, staff and professionals, and the biggest animation festival in Denmark—Viborg Animation Festival (VAF).
-The program, which leads to a BA in Animation (with an optional specialization in Computer Graphic Arts), offers access to an Animated Learning Lab, Visual Talent Center, Business Development, and internship opportunities.
+The program, which leads to a BA in Animation, has an optional specialization in Computer Graphic Arts.
+Students in the program have access to an Animated Learning Lab, Visual Talent Center, Business Development, and internship opportunities.
 Students also have opportunities to learn and network via Arsenalet—a creative business cluster of more than 30 companies, freelancers and start-ups in the animation, new media and the games industry.

 7. Royal College of Art, London, England